myathsupaing/8_Week_SQL_Challenge/Case Study #3 Foodie Fi/Solution/D. Outside The Box Questions.md

 To analyze which subscription plan brings more revenue to the firm
 - Average revenue per customer for each subscription

-To analyze which plan generates more profits since more revenues isn't always equal to more profits to the firm that some incurs more costs to the firm, leaving with less profits.
+To analyze which plan generates more profits (since more revenues isn't always equal to more profits to the firm that some incurs more costs to the firm, leaving with less profits)
 - Profit margin by plans

 To find out if the current marketing campaign works well